52North/sensor-web-tutorial/docs/hands-on/09_06_sta_example_request.md

 > [http://localhost:8080/52n-sensorthings-webapp/Locations](http://localhost:8080/52n-sensorthings-webapp/Locations)

 The body of the request contains similar to the request before the unique _identifier_, the _name_ and _description_ of the `Location`.
-The _encoding Type_  holds the information how the location is encoded and the _location_ describes where the linked `Thing` is located.
+The `encodingType`  holds the information how the location is encoded and the `location` describes where the linked `Thing` is located.
 The `Location` is linked to the `Thing` by using the unique identifier of the `Thing`:

 ```json
 {